-Flexible curriculum, world-class instruction, and one-on-one advising
+Flexible curriculum, world-class instruction, and one-on-one mentoring

 A major effort of the department is directed toward the creation of a stimulating intellectual environment in which both undergraduate and graduate students can develop to their maximum potential.